-Student conduct is governed by the university's policies, as explained in the Student Conduct Code.
+Student conduct is governed by the university's policies, as explained in the Code of Student Conduct.
 Students are expected to conduct themselves in the course (e.g., on discussion boards, email postings) in compliance with the university's regulations regarding civility.